Computerdaily.info

 • Co$t.
 Ditto...

-• Vista has made it more difficult to tell which files are selected when performing file management activities in Windows Explorer.
+• Vista/Win 7 have made it more difficult to tell which files are selected when performing file management activities in Windows Explorer.
 In previous versions, selected files could be identified by a dark background behind the filename.
-Now, Vista creates some sort of translucent bar across the window on the line of each selected file.
+Now, Vista/7 create some sort of translucent bar across the window on the line of each selected file.
 To me, it's difficult to tell what I have selected.
 If you're used to selecting files with a rectangular marquee, you're liable to end up dragging individual files around instead of selecting anything.
-Who knows where your file may end up.
+Who knows where your files may end up.

 • Aero.
 Have you noticed that the semi-transparent appearance of the windows, particularly those of web browsers, makes it difficult to read text in the vicinity of the toolbar?
 For example, if there are icons near the top of the desktop, their ghostly appearance behind my IE window makes it difficult for me to read the URL I'm currently visiting.